-- 1. Regular School Day Dress: To be worn on Mondays and Thursdays.
-Boys may wear jeans and girls may wear pants. - Leadership Dress Day: To be worn on Tuesdays and Wednesdays.
+- 1. Regular School Dress: To be worn on Mondays and Thursdays.
+Boys may wear jeans and girls may wear pants. - Leadership Dress: To be worn on Tuesdays and Wednesdays.
 Boys will wear khakis/chinos and a collared shirt on both days.
-Girls have the option of wearing dress trousers or skirt with an appropriate shirt or a dress on Tuesdays and dresses only on Wednesdays. - Executive Dress Days: Ladies will wear dresses and Men will wear khakis/chinos and a collared shirt with a tie. - 4.
+Girls have the option of wearing dress trousers or skirt with an appropriate shirt or a dress on Tuesdays and dresses only on Wednesdays. - 3.
+Executive Dress Days: Ladies will wear dresses and Men will wear khakis/chinos and a collared shirt with a tie.
+Executive dress days will be set at administrator's discretion. - 4.
 CHA Shirt Day: May be worn on Fridays or last day of the school week.
 Jeans and CHA shirts may be worn.
 Students may wear a "regular school day" shirt OR a CHA shirt. - Activity Dress: The dress code for all extracurricular school activities-including weekend and holiday events - 6.
-Athletic School Day Dress: The dress code for athletes during the school day - 7.
+Athletic SchoolDress: The dress code for athletes during the school day - 7.
 Athletic Event Dress: The dress code for students at after-school athletic events - 8.
 Cross Country Dress: The dress code for students at Saturday races - 9.
 Dress Code Reminders: Notification will be sent through the Remind app.
 Students and parents may sign up for notifications by entering the number 81010 and texting the message @chadc2.